UN seeks record $4.4B for Afghans struggling under Taliban

 “The economy is too weak to sustain the lives of everyday people, women, men and children,” Griffiths told reporters on Wednesday.
 “Given these terrible circumstances, we are asking donors today to fund the largest humanitarian appeal ever launched for a single country: We are calling for $4.4 billion to help the people of Afghanistan, at their worst hour of need, for this year.”

-The appeal is three times what the agency sought for Afghanistan a year earlier, an amount donors met.
+The appeal is three times what the agency sought for Afghanistan a year earlier, a request that was exceeded once donors saw the needs that would have to be met after the Taliban takeover.

 “I have no doubt that we will not achieve the target of $4.4 billion tomorrow in pledges, but we will work on it,” Griffiths said.